Industrial 3D Printing and its Benefits to Product Design and Manufacturing

 Material: PA12 (nylon)

 Stereolithography (SLA) is one of the oldest 3D printing technologies.
 In SLA, the object is made of liquid resin by curing it with a laser.
-It’s possible to produce both soft and hard objects and it suits very well for proto types of relatively small products that have high precision details, statues, jewellery and molds that require smooth surface.
-The support structure is build of the same resin material and is removed mechanically.
+It is possible to produce both soft and hard objects and it suits very well for prototypes of relatively small products that have high precision details, statues, jewelry and molds that require a smooth surface.
+The support structure is built of the same resin material and is removed mechanically.
 The prints can be post-processed for example by painting or varnishing them.

 Printing volume: 145 x 145 x 175 mm